centreon/centreon-documentation/cloud/installation/poller-troubleshoot.md

 ### Step 7: Check that configuration files are correctly updated

 Check the modification dates of configuration files: if you see that the files were not updated when you deployed the configuration, check that the **gorgone** user has rights on this folder.
+The **centreon-gorgone** user must belong to the group that owns the directory and the rights for the group should be `rwx`.

 ```shell
 ls -al /etc/centreon-engine